CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 - Requires Xcode 12.0 or later
 - Requires project Swift version to be 5.1 or later
 - Requires `Build Settings > Build Options > Build Libraries for Distribution` to be set to `Yes`.
 More information on this requirement and a possible workaround can be found in the [Module Stability Requirement](#module-stability-requirement) documentation.
+- Requires CocoaPods version 1.10.0 or later.
+This is related to the [Module Stability Requirement](#module-stability-requirement).
 - Required project language is Swift or Objective-C
     - If the project is Objective-C `Build Settings > Build Options > Always Embed Swift Standard Libraries` must be set to `Yes`.
 More information on this requirement can be found in the [Objective-C Requirement](#objective-c-requirement) documentation